HumicCoils/miko_token/test/README.md

 This folder contains a simplified test version for devnet testing.
 The test version removes external dependencies and allows immediate testing of all features.

+## Why Test Version?

+The production version has build issues with SPL Token-2022 v0.9 due to stack overflow errors in confidential transfer functions.
+This test version bypasses those issues by using simplified logic.

 ## Key Differences

 | Feature | Production | Test Version |